Patient education: Vaginal discharge in adult women (Beyond the Basics)

 ●The body's reaction to a foreign body (such as a forgotten tampon or condom) or substance (such as spermicide, soap).

 ●Changes that occur after menopause can cause vaginal dryness, especially during sex, as well as a watery vaginal discharge or other symptoms.
 (See "Desquamative inflammatory vaginitis".)

 Do I need to be examined? — It is not usually possible to know if vaginal discharge is normal or not without an examination.
-A physical examination is the most accurate way of determining the cause of abnormal vaginal discharge.
+A physical examination and testing of the obtained vaginal specimen is the most accurate way of determining the cause of abnormal vaginal discharge.
 Do not begin treatment at home before being examined because self-treatment can make it more difficult to make an accurate diagnosis.

 Before the examination, the healthcare provider may ask questions, such as:

 ●Do you have pain in the back, abdomen, or pelvis?

 ●When was your last menstrual period?

 ●Do you take any medications (prescription, herbal, non-prescription)?